raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.

 With EDNS(0), multiple options may be packed into a single OPT RR, and there is no generalized mechanism for a client to be able to tell whether a server has processed or otherwise acted upon each individual option within the combined OPT RR.
-The specifications for each individual option, such as the EDNS TCP Keepalive Option {{!RFC7828}}, need to define how each different option is to be acknowledged, if necessary.
+The specifications for each individual option need to define how each different option is to be acknowledged, if necessary.

-With Session Signaling, in contrast, each Session Signaling operation is communicated its own separate DNS message, and the RCODE in the response indicates the success or failure of that operation.
+With Session Signaling, in contrast, each Session Signaling operation is communicated in its own separate DNS message, and the RCODE in the response indicates the success or failure of that operation.

 It should be noted that the message format for Session Signaling operations (see {{format}}) differs from the DNS packet format used for standard queries and responses, in that it has a shorter header (four octets instead of usual twelve octets).

 # Terminology